Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Sunan Abu Dawud 1633

-The Prophet (peace be upon him) said Zakat has no share for the rich or strong who can earn.
-This hadith supports the nisab concept by establishing that only those with sufficient wealth pay Zakat, while those below the threshold may receive it.
+The Prophet said Zakat has no share for the rich or strong who can earn.
+This supports the nisab concept: only those with sufficient wealth pay Zakat; those below threshold may receive it.

 Hadith